Select Page

 Taica Hsu

-Taica Hsu is currently a National Board certified teacher on special assignment with the secondary Multilingual Pathways Department in SFUSD where he supports secondary math teachers in multilingual classrooms and develops math and computer science curricula for SAILL, a nationally-recognized summer program for multilingual students.
-Previously, he taught math at Mission High School in San Francisco for 13 years and high school Spanish in New Hampshire.
 As department chair at Mission, he recruited a team that was predominantly teachers of color and dedicated to the principles of complex instruction and social justice.
 He was instrumental in convincing the San Francisco School Board to de-track math classrooms until the 11th grade, which has created more equitable learning environments for students of color in SFUSD.
-In his work as the San Francisco Program Lead with Trellis Education, Taica is revolutionizing the way STEM teachers are recruited, trained, and supported by employing research-based mentoring methods that focus on high-leverage teaching practices.
+In his role as the San Francisco Program Lead with Trellis Education, Taica revolutionized the way STEM teachers are recruited, trained, and supported by employing research-based mentoring methods that focus on high-leverage teaching practices.

 When he is not teaching, Taica enjoys training in the martial art, Tang Soo Do, where he holds a second-degree black belt, dancing in drag, and raising money for queer youth through his non-profit, Queens of the Castro.
 He also loves peacocks!